o63id3/o63id3/README.md

 Here are a few projects I've been working on:

 ### Posty
-A simple social media semi-facebook app
+A simple social media semi-Facebook app

 ### Noon SaaS (early development)
 SaaS app that foucses on accounting